v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/retry-failed-content-search.md

 This will result in the retrying the search only for the mailboxes that failed.
 When you retry the search, the other results that were successfully returned are retained.

 > [!NOTE]
-> we're working on improving this experience so that the search will automatically retry failed mailboxes until all search results from all content locations are successfully returned.
+> We're working to improve this experience so that the search will automatically retry failed mailboxes until all search results from all content locations are successfully returned.